UKHomeOffice/engineering-guidance-and-standards/docs/accessibility-statement.md

 ## Non-accessible content

 At the time of writing there is no known non-accessible content.
-You can [list recently raised accessinility issues in GitHub](https://github.com/HO-CTO/engineering-guidance-and-standards/issues?q=is%3Aissue+is%3Aopen+label%3Aaccessibility).
+You can [list recently raised accessibility issues in GitHub](https://github.com/HO-CTO/engineering-guidance-and-standards/issues?q=is%3Aissue+is%3Aopen+label%3Aaccessibility).

 ## Preparation of this accessibility statement